glennklockwood/limelead/content/hpc-howtos/installing-without-root.md

 If you don't specify a path after the <code>--bootstrap</code> flag, your
 <code>local::lib</code> installation will be in <code>~/perl5</code>.
 This
-bootstrapping process may take a very long time as <acronym title="Comprehensive Perl Archive Network">CPAN</acronym>
+bootstrapping process may take a very long time as <abbr title="Comprehensive Perl Archive Network">CPAN</abbr>
 needs to first configure itself, then install all of the libraries that
 <code>local::lib</code> needs to work.
 After a _lot_ of text scrolls by
 (many of which look like errors--this isn't necessarily bad), hopefully you